Compare

 You run jobs, not service calls.
 Your software should too.

 Jobber (software built for service call businesses — dispatching trucks, recurring routes, appointment scheduling) is great at what it does.
-The problem is that electrical project work doesn't look like a service call.
-You're running phases, tracking labor against a bid, writing change orders, and billing rough-in before you ever get to trim.
+The problem is that project work doesn't look like a service call.
+You're running phases, tracking labor against a bid, writing change orders, and billing the next phase before you ever close out the last.
 Jobber wasn't built for that.
 Fieldwright was.

 Jobber